Burger Kings: Critical response

-Commenting on the expression of Mr. Burns' evilness in the episode, Den of Geek said "[The Simpsons] still finds a way to twist it further.
-Once you’re known for doing something good you have to continue doing good things.
-He’s no longer crushed by morality.
-Evil always wins, and he’s even planning on opening a school for the blind so he can convince them aliens have landed."
-Tony Sokol gave the episode five out of five stars.
+Tony Sokol of Den of Geek gave the episode five out of five stars.
+Commenting on the expression of Mr. Burns' evilness in the episode, he said, "[The Simpsons] still finds a way to twist it further.
+Once you're known for doing something good you have to continue doing good things.
+He's no longer crushed by morality.
+Evil always wins, and he's even planning on opening a school for the blind so he can convince them aliens have landed."